Volunteer English Teaching in China

 What is the typical schedule during this project?

 There’s no typical day schedule for this project.
 It’s open most of the year, but not during the Chinese Lunar New Year.

 What is the name of the school I would be placed?

 We work with a number of schools in the area.
-Volunteers will learn the name of their school when receiving their placement details.
+Volunteers will learn the name of their school when they receive their placement details.

 What is the age range of the students in the school?

-The age range depends on what school you teach in, which we will inquire if you have a preference.
-Our volunteer teachers work with students from kindergarten age through adults.
+The age range depends on the school in which you teach.
+We will inquire if you have a preference.
+Our volunteer teachers work with students from a kindergarten age to adults.